hharryyf/codeforcepractice/README.md

 This problem is not hard at all, the only important thing is to find a reliable template that can compute the intersection of two segments. https://codeforces.com/problemset/problem/1036/E

+791. Array Beauty (diff=2500, combinatorics)
+This question gives us a very good idea on how to calculate sum(i * cnt[i]).
+There are 3 properties that we can use
+1) the maximum beauty of an array is max(a[i]) / (K - 1).
+2) we have the ability to solve how many sequence of length k with beauty no less than x, this is a school level problem.
+3) if we can solve 2, we can solve it for every i to max(a[i]) / (k - 1) and the sum is the final answer. https://vjudge.net/problem/CodeForces-1188C